Fotografiska New York

 In addition to galleries, the museum was home to Veronika, a restaurant operated by Stephen Starr.
 Open for a few months before it paused due to the coronavirus pandemic, Veronika at Fotografiska Museum, according to Time Out was a "high profile, gilded restaurant" that "never truly got going again."
-It permanently closed on September 1, 2021.
+It closed on September 1, 2021.
+A different restaurant subsequently reopened under the same name in the space.

+On May 23, 2024, Fotografiska announced it would relocate to an as yet unannounced location as of September 29, 2024.
+The restaurant and Chapel Bar announced a June 2024 closing date.